-Unless otherwise stated, LaSPACE programs have a default period of performance of no greater than 12 months.
+Unless otherwise stated, LaSPACE programs have a default period of performance of no greater than 9.5 months.
 Shorter periods of performance may be proposed, or even required by the LaSPACE office, to meet any requirements or restrictions related to the parent grant.
-A proposed period of performance is provided for each program cycle on the summary page; proposers may request a different period within 60 days after our proposed start date, unless otherwise indicated.
+A proposed period of performance is provided for each program cycle on the summary page; proposers may request a different period within 60 days after our proposed start date, unless otherwise indicated and with advance permission from the LaSPACE Management team.
 For the LURA program, a period of performance of 1 semester is not appropriate.